-How to lay pavers on any surface properly
+- How to lay pavers in 10 steps

 You don’t need to be an expert to know how to lay pavers - here's how you do it!